-1rare with object To remove (something) from a body, organization, etc., to which it has been officially attached; to make no longer appropriated to.
+1rare To remove (something) from a body, organization, etc., to which it has been officially attached; to make no longer appropriated to.
 See "appropriate".

 Mid 16th century; earliest use found in Anno Secundo & Tertio Philippi & Mariae.
 From post-classical Latin disappropriat-, past participial stem of disappropriare from classical Latin dis- + apprōpriāre.